juristr/juristr.github.com/_posts/2018-06-26-how-cdk-portals-work.md

 ## Demo

 Wrapping up, I changed the adapted [the implementation from the previous article using CDKPortals](/blog/2018/05/dynamic-UI-with-cdk-portals/) to rather use our own implementation of portals.
-You can find the entire source code on Stackblitz:
+You can find the entire source code on Stackblitz.

+_Hint: open the `src/app/shared/page-actions/page-actions.component.ts` file._

 {% assign uid = "github/juristr/demo-cdk-portal-mobile-pageactions/tree/self-made-portals" %}
 {% include stackblitz.html %}